 Tour Leaders: Colleen and Mark Troy

-Meet at our opening hotel in Burlington.
+Meet at our opening hotel in downtown Burlington.
 An introductory meeting at 5:00pm will begin our tour with cocktails, snacks, maps and details, followed by dinner (included).

 35 miles – Today we’ll finish up our tour with a superb ride from North Hero Island, across South Hero and on to Burlington, using bike routes and paths.
 We will end up back downtown where we began our adventure a few days ago.
 Optional mileage on the bike is available on a variety of bike paths and routes in the city.
 Enjoy the downtown scene – and try some fudge or a creemee – a Vermont specialty!
 This ends our tour of this charming region.